-When I was in third grade, I got into trouble with a nun for having one of Georgette Heyer’s Regency romances in my backpack.
+I grew up reading anything I could lay my hands on, including my mother’s Georgette Heyer novels.
+I once got in trouble with a nun at my elementary school for having one in my backpack.
 It was Venetia, still one of my favorites.

 I continued to love Georgette Heyer’s books and devoured other Regency and historical romance novels, but didn’t think I could write them myself.
 I got my degree in math and computer science and took a job as a programmer.

 But I must’ve been meant to write Regencies, because that job eventually led to a three year international assignment in the UK.
-My husband and I worked and lived near Portsmouth, but on weekends and holidays, we traveled throughout England and also visited Wales, Scotland and Ireland.
-We climbed around castles, visited stately homes and hiked through all sorts of scenery.
+I worked and lived near Portsmouth, but on weekends and holidays, I traveled throughout England and also visited Wales, Scotland and Ireland.
+I climbed around castles, visited stately homes and hiked through all sorts of scenery.
 I was also lucky enough to find a friend who let me ride her horse around the South Downs, near where we lived.
 Having been steeped in British nature and history, I began to feel the urge to write.

 Portrait by Oakdale Images